Macerator

 Disconnect the wires.

-Disconnect the black and gray sewer pipes using one of the methods outlined below.
+Disconnect the black and gray sewer pipes by keeping them attached (Option-A) or cutting the pipes (Option-B).

 Remove the macerator top cover.